-The Texas Utility Commission's ruling that the true-up proceeding filing will be made on March 31, 2004 means that the calculation of the market value of the Texas Genco common stock for purposes of the Texas Utility Commission's stranded cost determination might be more or less than the purchase price calculated under the option held by Reliant Resources to purchase our 81% ownership interest in Texas Genco.
+The Texas Utility Commission's ruling that the 2004 True-Up Proceeding filing will be made on March 31, 2004 means that the calculation of the market value of a share of the Texas Genco common stock for purposes of the Texas Utility Commission's stranded cost determination might be more than the purchase price calculated under the option held by Reliant Resources to purchase CenterPoint Energy's 81% ownership interest in Texas Genco.
 The purchase price under the option will be based on market prices during the 120 trading days ending on January 9, 2004, but under the filing schedule prescribed by the Texas Utility Commission, the value of that ownership interest for the stranded cost determination will be based on market prices during the 120 trading days ending on March 30, 2004.
 If Reliant Resources exercises its option at a lower price than the market value used by the Texas Utility Commission, we would be unable to recover the difference.